-- Increasing complexity of issues increasing pressure for greater specialism to meet competence criteria. - Food safety service audit by Food Standards Agency if fail to meet targets and deliver mandatory duties. - Increased information gathering and recording increasing inspection costs. - Shortage of EHO's entering profession. - Pressures to PCT/Public Health Network to concentrate resources on health care service delivery rather than prevention partnerships. - Ever increasing duties and demands in relation to private water supplies, clean environment, industrial air pollution regulation and dog control and capacity to achieve.
+- Increasing complexity of issues increasing pressure for greater specialism to meet competence criteria. - Food safety service audit by Food Standards Agency if fail to meet targets and deliver mandatory duties. - Increased information gathering and recording increasing inspection costs. - Shortage of EHO's entering profession. - Ever increasing duties and demands in relation to private water supplies, clean environment, industrial air pollution regulation and dog control and capacity to achieve.

-ENVIRONMENTAL HEALTH SECTION Toda Hygierie Intervention Flam 2010/17 6.0 Quality Systems It is our policy to carry out all areas of food service delivery in accordance with our Food Safety documented procedures and to fulfil any inter authority audit requirements as required with neighbouring authorities.
-7.0 Review 7.1 Periodic review This Food Hygiene Intervention Plan will be reviewed annually and reported to members.
+6.0 Quality Systems It is our policy to carry out all areas of food service delivery in accordance with our Food Safety documented procedures and to fulfil any inter-authority audit requirements as required with neighbouring authorities. rieignbouring authorities.

+7.0 Review

+7.1 Periodic review

+This Food Hygiene Intervention Plan will be reviewed annually and reported to members.
 The review will link into the annual budgetary process and the review of associated plans.
 Performance monitored on monthly basis and quarterly by management review of progress.

-7.2 Annual Performance The figures below were set against the following challenges: Unusually high number of inspections (503, usually 260) in the 2015-16 programme due to changes in the Code of Practice in 2014 which moved many inspections from the 2014-15 programme to the 2015-16 programme.
-An EHO (maternity cover) post was not filled for a proportion of the year.
-Senior EHO investigated a fatality at a Moto Cross event.
-Event safety work at the Royal Lancashire show involved involvement by three Enforcement Officers.
-There was a lengthy and complexed Health and Safety investigation at a local hotel complex involving alleged electrocutions, exposure to asbestos and unsafe working procedures.
-An extended period (6 months) of absenteeism by the Environmental Heath Manager.
-In 2015/16: 202 service requests were recorded of which 195 (96.5%) were actioned within the target response time of 2 working days.
-112 confirmed cases of infectious diseases were investigated in relation to food-born organisms 131 food samples were submitted for microbiological examination (This Authority had the third highest use of credits for sampling in the County)
+7.2 Annual Performance

+The figures below were set against the following challenges:

+- The inspection figures for 2017-18 below were set against the following challenges: - There was a lengthy food safety investigation following a Lancashire wide raw cows drinking milk survey.
+All four of the raw drinking milk suppliers in the Ribble Valley were found to have failed to produce a product which complied with the current food safety criteria.
+Two of the premises were linked to illness in the community, and disease causing bacteria were isolated in the milk produced at three of the establishments. - For a considerable part of the year a part time member of the food safety team was redeployed to undertake an urgent swimming pool safety campaign following local knowledge which revealed that many of the premises did not comply with the current guidance.

+In 2017/18:
-• 100% of the highest risk category of food businesses (A-C) including approved manufacturers where inspected.
-95% of category D premises were inspected and 66% of the lowest risk premises were inspected.
-Out of a programme of 503 inspections, 439 were carried out.
-(87.3%).

-- Premises which were found to be 'broadly compliant' remained roughly the same at 94%. - The number of premises inspected, and the high level of compliance make it highly unlikely that this Authority will be selected for audit by the Food Standards Agency.
+- 302 service requests (40% increase on last year) were recorded of which 93% were actioned within the target response time of 2 working days. - 77 confirmed cases of infectious diseases were investigated in relation to food-born organisms - 83 food samples were submitted for microbiological examination (three times that of the previous year).
+This Authority had the highest sampling activity out of the 14 Lancashire Authorities. - 99% of the highest risk category of food businesses (A-D) including approved manufacturers were inspected.
+Out of a programme of 374 interventions, 371 were carried out. - Premises which were found to be 'broadly compliant' increased slightly to 95%. - 13% of premises were awarded an improved hygiene rating, and 7 % received a lower hygiene rating.
+80% remained at the same hygiene rating. - The percentage of premises inspected, and the high level of compliance make it highly unlikely that this Authority will be selected for audit by the Food Standards Agency.